zacwong2151/tp/docs/team/tiongmax.md

   * Developer Guide:
     * Added a list of user stories
+    * Added use cases for eaddv, eremovev and elistv

 * **Community**:
   * PRs reviewed and providing feedback based on teammates comments (with non-trivial review comments):